2sic/app-gallery/readme.md

 1. Complete clean up / simplification of code files
 1. Ensure that multiple galleries don't mix images in lightbox mode
 1. Lots of documentation / comments everywhere

+### Version 7.1

+1. Moved all access of Services to ToSic.Sxc.Services